 Delve deep into Edinburgh’s neoclassical old town and experience over 400 years of history.
 From myths and legends to the deadly plague, there are a myriad of tales to be told during your hour-long tour.
 Mary King’s Close is open seven days a week & tickets can be booked here.

-4. Autumnal walks in the botanical gardens
+4. Walks in the botanical gardens

 5. Ghostly-inspired walking tours